I’m going to keep this intro short and sweet (pun intended).

 Here are a few of the things that should immediately tell you if the candy contains gluten:

 Any candies that include wafers in it are guaranteed to contain gluten.
-Candies such as Crunch Bars, Crispy M&Ms, and Kit Kats are the most common types of candies that contain wafers.
+Candies such as Crunch Bars, Crispy M&Ms, and Kit Kats are the most common candies that contain wafers.
 The only exception would be a rice wafer however, that is extremely rare to find in any candy these days.

 Some candies do contain pretzels which are made primarily of wheat flour.
 Although not too many candies currently contain pretzels besides Pretzel M&M’s there are quite a few chocolate covered pretzel treats.